minwang2022/SplitDice/README.md

 ```

 ### Modals, Modals, Modals
-Much akin to Splitwise, splitdice utilizes many modals to aid in user experience.
+Much akin to Splitwise, Splitdice utilizes many modals to aid in user experience.
 Whether it is for add a friend, creating  a bill, or settle payments, modals are a lovely tool to keep users engage and cut down on problems.
 Utilizing Redux to set the present modal to a ui slice of state and then using a JS switch statement to detect which modal is open, then setting the necessary React component to render.

 ![splitdiceModal](https://user-images.githubusercontent.com/72528915/128732595-450d4c6e-f696-4332-b9e9-2a04f70461f3.gif)